Habrador/Unity-Programming-Patterns/_text/21-factory.md

 - To keep track of all of your Singletons.

+- The Factory Pattern can be used to create game objects, such as characters, enemies, items, obstacles, terrain features, structures, power-ups, collectibles, buttons, particles, etc.

 **Related patterns**

 - **Prototype.** The Prototype pattern is generally used if you want to make a copy of an existing object, while the Factory pattern is generating new objects.
 But some argue you can put the Prototype pattern inside of the Factory pattern.